willgames-afk/code_stuff/README.md

 - `6502`- Contains various attemps at emulating a 6502 computer.
 - `blockDiagram`- A diagram editor- one of my longest running projects
+- `blog`- Test blog pages, part of the `MDWebServer` project.
+- `codeEditor`- A code editor in the browser.
+Because why not?
 - `consoleQuest`- My first real game, a text adventure played in the JS Console inspired by the google easter egg
+- `flappySquare`- A Clone of a flappy bird clone.
 - `fractals`- Renders the mandlebrot set over and over again, in changing color schemes
+- `greenDetector`- Script that detects green pixels using a webcam, and averages their positions.
 - `jsonViewer`- A JSON viewer and editor, used in blockDiagram
 - `MiniGames`- My versions of some old classics
 - `musicTracker`- It's a music tracker.